martinnicastro/martinnicastro.github.io/index.md

 menuorder: 1
 ---

-### The project
+### About me

+I am a musicology PhD student at the University of Pavia and a popular music violinist.

-“Milan 1958-62: Musical Topography of a Forgotten City” is a PhD research project that revolves around the <b>mapping of live venues in the city at the time of the Italian economic boom</b>.
+My current research project is called “Milan 1958-62: Musical Topography of a Forgotten City” and <b>revolves around the mapping of live venues in the city at the time of the Italian economic boom</b>.

+The project is supervised by Prof. Alessandro Bratus (University of Pavia) and co-tutored by Prof. Giovanni Pietro Vitali (University of Versailles Saint-Quentin-en-Yvelines).

 ### Music in Milan